 If you want to read more about these strategies and how you might use them in your own portfolio, I have created a PDF of a guest post I wrote for Financial Samurai that you can download here.

-7 – Focus 80% of your efforts on increasing your income.
+7 – Focus 80% of Your Efforts on Increasing Your Income.

 Learn new skill sets that will make you more valuable in your career.
-I witness way too many people that stop learning once they are done with school (thus #9 below), you always need to be refining and retooling.
+I witness way too many people stop learning once they are done with school (violating #9 below).
+You always need to be refining and retooling.
 Don’t ever become content with your skill set.
-The reality is that the ladder to the top is never crowded because most people are never willing to pay the price (do the work) to climb the latter in the first place.
+The reality is that the ladder to the top is never crowded because most people are never willing to pay the price (do the work) to climb the ladder in the first place.

-The mistake I see most people make, even if they do learn new skill sets, is they never ask for what they have earned.
+The further mistake I see people make here, even if they do learn new skill sets, is that they never ask for what they have earned.
 Don’t ever rely on someone else to take care of you and your future.
 No one cares about your future more than you do.
 Ask for the raise!

-Remember that you will never get what you don’t ask for.
-Sometimes you may find yourself in fortunate circumstances where you are taken care of without asking.
-Don’t settle for annual 2-3% cost of living adjustments.
-I would rather get a kick in the nuts.
-People that ask for more money, MAKE MORE MONEY!
+You will never get what you don’t ask for.
+Sometimes you may find yourself in fortunate circumstances where you are taken care of without asking, but probably not.
+And don’t settle for annual 2-3% cost of living adjustments.
+I would rather get a kick in the baby maker.
+People that ask for more money MAKE MORE MONEY!

-9 – Never Stop Learning
+9 – Never Stop Learning.

-10 – Run from Investments that Sound Too Good to Be True
+10 – Run from Investments that Sound Too Good to Be True.

 If I have learned anything from the blunder of financial mistakes that I have made, it’s that if it sounds too good to be true….it is!
 Turn around and run the other way!!!
 And if the bite of that beautiful red apple is just too too tempting, run the idea by someone more experienced than you in the endeavor you are considering.
 Their BS-meter is likely better tuned than yours, which could be clouded by emotion.
 Then, please listen when they tell you to run!

 I hope this post inspires and motivates you to action.
 Don’t take a passive role in your finances and hope for the best.
 Hope is not a strategy.
 This time next year, where will you be on your path to Financial Freedom?
 Twelve months will pass by whether you take action or not, but get time on your side and start taking these first 10 steps today.

 “If you don’t plan your future, somebody else will.
 And you know what they have planned for you?
-NOT MUCH!” – Jim Rohn
+NOT MUCH!”

-Dominic @ Gen Y Finance Guy
+– Gen Y Finance Guy

 Personal Capital allows you to aggregate your entire financial life into one account.
 All you need to do to see all your accounts in one place is log in to Personal Capital and voila!
 But it doesn’t stop there.
 They even automatically classify all your income and expenses for you.
 You get a FREE and fully AUTOMATED tracking system!